Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You had surgery for prostate cancer, but there are signs the surgery did not remove all of the cancer.
+You had surgery for prostate cancer, but there are signs the surgery might not have removed all of the cancer.

-You're having pain from prostate cancer that has spread to your bones.
+You have advanced prostate cancer that is causing symptoms, such as pain in your bones.
 EBRT may shrink the cancer and help relieve your pain.

-ERBT sends radiation from a machine outside the body.
-The most common types of EBRT used to treat prostate cancer include:
+Some of the types of EBRT that can be used to treat prostate cancer include:

 Standard.
 Standard EBRT aims radiation at your prostate from one direction.
-This is much like that of getting an X-ray, only it lasts longer.
-This type of ERBT is not used as often anymore.
+This is much like getting an X-ray, only it lasts longer.
+This type of ERBT is rarely used anymore.

-Three-dimensional (3-D) conformal radiation therapy.
-This aims radiation from several directions.
+3-D conformal radiation therapy.
+This approach aims radiation at the prostate from several directions.
 This can lessen the side effects on healthy tissue.

 Intensity-modulated radiation therapy (IMRT).
-IMRT uses a computer to send radiation to specific areas.
+IMRT uses a computer to control both the direction and the strength (intensity) of the radiation reaching the prostate.
 This also can lessen the side effects on healthy tissue.

 Before having EBRT, you may have a lymph node biopsy to see if your cancer has spread outside the prostate gland.
 One or more lymph nodes are removed to see if they contain cancer.
 Other tests may also be done.